tarantool-php/phpunit-extras/README.md

 }
 ```

-> *Note*
->
-> If you're interested in how to create and register your own annotations and requirements,
+> *If you're interested in how to create and register your own annotations and requirements,
-> please refer to the `rybakit/phpunit-extras` [README](https://github.com/rybakit/phpunit-extras).
+> please refer to the `rybakit/phpunit-extras` [README](https://github.com/rybakit/phpunit-extras).*

 ## Expectations